Membership problems in braid groups and Artin groups: Background

 Decidability of any of the above decision problems does not depend on the finite generating set chosen.
 Other decision problems, e.g.\ the subgroup membership problem, are defined analogously.
 Decidability of the rational subset membership problem is preserved by taking free products and finite extensions of groups, see \cite[Theorem~15]{Lohrey2015}.
 On the other hand, decidability of the submonoid membership is \textit{not} preserved by taking free products, as recently shown by Bodart \cite{Bodart2024}.

 \begin{remark} The decision problems discussed in this section behave well when passing from a finitely generated group to a finitely generated subgroup.
-More precisely, suppose that $\mathcal{P}$ is any of the following decision problems: submonoid membership problem, subgroup membership problem, rational subset membership problem, fixed-target submonoid membership problem with a fixed target element $\gamma$, subsemigroup intersection problem, group problem, and identity problem.
-Then it is straightforward to see if $\mathcal{P}$ is decidable in $G$ then $\mathcal{P}$ is also decidable in $H$.
+More precisely, let $G$ be a finitely generated group and $H \leq G$ a finitely generated subgroup, and suppose that $\mathcal{P}$ is any of the following decision problems: submonoid membership problem, subgroup membership problem, rational subset membership problem, fixed-target submonoid membership problem with a fixed target element $\gamma$, subsemigroup intersection problem, group problem, and identity problem.
+Then it is straightforward to see that if $\mathcal{P}$ is decidable in $G$ then $\mathcal{P}$ is also decidable in $H$.
 This is an important tool for showing various problems are undecidable in a group, by embedding a suitable group for which we know the problem is undecidable. \end{remark}